eug/jMetalDocumentation/qualityIndicators.md

 ### An example of indicator: Epsilon

-To illustrate how most of the indicators are implemented in jMetal 5, we describe next the code of the Epsilon indicator.
+To illustrate a quality indicator in jMetal 5, we describe next the code of the Epsilon indicator.

 The declaration of the Epsilon class is included in this piece of code:
 ```java